 God introduces dissonance into our lives to make us see where our true value lies.

-In order to blast us out of our biases about what is true value, God at times introduces dissonance into our lives.
+To blast us out of our biases about what is true value, God, at times, introduces dissonance into our lives.
 He cares about us too much to let us go on unchecked.
 The Lord wants us to live at the highest standard of excellence possible.